QualiaQ/hugosite/content/about.md

 # Presentations

 {{% expandable label="Invited Talks" level="2" %}}
+**2019:**

+* “Rich in its poverty - perceptual experience in light of predictive coding".
+2nd Bochum Early Career Researcher Workshop in Philosophy of Mind and of Cognitive Science.
+Institut für Philosophie II, Ruhr-Universität Bochum, Germany.
+* "Filling-in or Finding-out?
+Mental Imagery in Predictive Processing".
+Conference on Mental Imagery and Predictive Processing.
+Centre for Philosophical Psychology, University of Antwerp, Belgium.

 **2018:**

 * "Curb your Free-energy: What is the scope of Free-energy models".
 Colloquium on Predictive Processing.
-Donders Institute for Brain, Cognition and Behaviour, Radboud University, Nijmegen, Netherlands.
+Donders Institute for Brain, Cognition and Behavior, Radboud University, Nijmegen, Netherlands.
 * "Curb your Free-energy: What is the scope of Free-energy models".
 Predictive Processing & Reinforcement Learning Conference.
 Center for Cognitive Studies, Tufts University, Medford MA, USA.
 * "Predictive Processing and the Contents of Perceptual Experience".
 Workshop on the Philosophical Implications of Predictive Processing.
 University of Cardinal Stefan Wyszyński, Warsaw, Poland.